Ismail-Ibric/amazon/README.md

 ## Details

-Frameworks/Libraries used
+Frameworks/Libraries used are
+- Node.js
+  -
+  - Google Functions API
+  - Rest API for credit card purchases with Stripe (dev mode)
 - React
   -
-  - Credit card purchases processed with Stripe (dev mode)
   - Managing state using React Context/Reducer instead of Redux
-  - Axios for REST API calls
+  - Axios for Rest API calls
   - Endpoint routing with React Router DOM
   - Most icons used are from @Material-UI
   - Firebase
-  -
-  - Login Auth
+    - Authentication(API) for Login
-  - Firestore DB
-  - Google Functions API
+    - Firestore(DB) for Products